 How long does the Sony LinkBuds Fit battery last?

-The battery life of the Sony LinkBuds Fit can change depending upon which codec you’re using, but for those with an iPhone or computer can expect the earbuds to last 6 hours and 46 minutes, as they did in our standardized battery rundown.
+The battery life of the Sony LinkBuds Fit can change depending on which codec you’re using, but those with an iPhone or computer can expect the earbuds to last 6 hours and 46 minutes, as they did in our standardized battery rundown.
 You can attempt to prolong this by enabling the LE audio features and using LC3 with your phone.
 In theory, it should extend your battery life, but I haven’t had the time to prove it yet.

 Charging is only accomplished through the USB charging port, and the case does not support wireless charging.
-Though it’s a bummer, it’s not terribly surprising given the size of the case.
+Though it’s a bummer, it’s not terribly surprising, given the size of the case.

 Sony alleges that 5 minutes of charging will allow you to have 1 hour of listening time.